pub struct Vector<K: Scalar> {

 let vec2 = Vector::new(vec![-42.0, 4.2]);

-sourcepub fn add(&mut self, v: &Vector<K>)
+assert_eq!(vec1.dot(&vec2), -1746.36);sourcepub fn add(&mut self, v: &Vector<K>)

 pub fn add(&mut self, v: &Vector<K>)

-Adds another Vector<K>
+Adds another Vector<K> to the calling Vector<K>.

 §Parameters

-: A reference to the otherVector<K>
+v: A reference to the otherVector<K>to add.

 §Returns